Earthformer: Exploring Space-Time Transformers for Earth System Forecasting: Conclusions and Broader Impact

 In this paper, we propose Earthformer, a space-time Transformer for Earth system forecasting.
 Earthformer is based on a generic and efficient building block called \emph{Cuboid Attention}.
 It achieves SOTA on MovingMNIST, our newly proposed \nbody{}, SEVIR, and ICAR-ENSO.
-For future works, we plan to extend Earthformer with NAS and GAN to further improve the performance and apply it on more Earth system forecasting problems.